Welcome back everybody!

 Glue will be required to hold the wheels onto the axle without falling off.
 We use gorilla glue!

 Once the wheels are ready, it is time to prepare the casting for the wheel swap!
 Use the side cutter pliers to break off the original wheels.
 We used our smaller pliers which can wedge between the base of the car and the original wheels.
 Using moderate force we are able to snap the original stainless steel axles off.
 If you only have standard size side cutting pliers, you can simply break off the original plastic wheel which gives the standard pliers access to the axle portion, then break that off.
 After the original axles and plastic wheels are broken off, you can throw them away if they are no longer necessary.
 Eye protection is recommended, as wheels/original axles can shoot across the room under force!
 We recommend you use a rag/cloth and cover both wheels as you are trying to break the original axles off.
+For cars that have fenders partially covering the wheels, it may be necessary to drill out the base apart to swap the wheels.

 Once the original wheels are off the car, slide in the new wheel and axle assembly through the car.
 The new axles provided are very close in original diameter to standard Hot Wheels axles, so the new axle should be able to rotate freely like the originals.
 Due to differences in cars and base widths, the new axles will require some trimming.
 Keep a visual note of how much axle you will need to trim off.
 It is recommended you trim enough to leave behind 4-5mm of axle sticking out the base so the other wheel can attach onto it.